-Section 8A - Common-Sense Guidelines That Apply to All Voters
+8A - Common-Sense Guidelines That Apply to All Voters

 - 1. Be courteous and respectful.
 If you want to address the voter by name, use "Mr." or "Mrs./Ms." and the voter's last name.
-Do not address a voter by their first name unless you know them personally and know they prefer this address. - 2.
+Do not address a voter by his or her first name unless you know the voter personally and know he or she prefers this address. - 2.
 Do not underestimate people with disabilities.
 A disability DOES NOT equal lessened intellectual capability. - 3.
 Be considerate of extra time it may take for a person who is disabled or elderly to accomplish tasks. - 4.
 Give unhurried attention to a person who has difficulty speaking. - 5.
 Always speak directly to the voter, and not to a companion, aide, or sign language interpreter.
-Remember that any voter with a disability may be accompanied by, and receive assistance from, another person of their choice in the voting booth, unless the person is an employer, officer or agent of the elector's union, a candidate running in that election, or a relative of a candidate. - 6.
+Remember that any voter with a disability may be accompanied by, and receive assistance from, another person of his or her choice in the voting booth, unless the person is an employer, officer or agent of the elector's union, a candidate running in that election, or a relative of a candidate. - 6.
 Ask before you help.
 The person may not want assistance.
-Don't insist take "no" for an answer if that is the voter's wish. - 7.
-Don't be shy about offering assistance.
+Do not insist take "no" for an answer if that is the voter's wish. - 7.
+Do not be shy about offering assistance.
 Your courtesy will be appreciated. - 8.
 If your polling place is in a building with several routes through it, be sure that sufficient signs are in place to direct a person to the most accessible route to the polling location.

-Section 8B - Voters with Mobility Impairment
+8B - Voters with Mobility Impairment